 I didn’t know much about Savannah, Georgia before we bought our plane tickets.
 A few of friends had told me it was romantic, relaxing, and had fantastic peach sangria…what more could you need?

-The minute we arrived in Savannah, it didn’t take much to convince us they weren’t kidding.
-The southern charm of the city consumed me the second we stepped foot on River Street.
+The minute I arrived in Savannah, it didn’t take much to convince me they weren’t kidding.
+The southern charm of the city consumed me the second I stepped foot on River Street.
 The Spanish moss, squares upon squares of green space all over the city and friendly locals made for a very warming welcome to the city.
-Also, when I found out one of our first stops that the city was open-container and offered me my peach sangria in a To-Go cup, I felt myself already sold that this place was soon to become one of my favorite cities.
+Also, when I found out one of my first stops that the city was open-container and offered me my peach sangria in a To-Go cup, I felt myself already sold that this place was soon to become one of my favorite cities.

 1. Chippewa Square

-We spent the weekend exploring the cobblestone streets and taking in the southern hospitality without much of a planned agenda.
-I will say one of my favorite “non” attractions we saw was in Chippewa Square, the iconic park where Tom Hanks was filmed waiting for his bus in Forrest Gump.
+I spent the weekend exploring the cobblestone streets and taking in the southern hospitality without much of a planned agenda.
+I will say one of my favorite “non” attractions I saw was in Chippewa Square, the iconic park where Tom Hanks was filmed waiting for his bus in Forrest Gump.
 One of my personal favorite movies, I was very excited to find and take a picture with the bench.
-Unfortunately, after circling the park more times than we can count, we learned the bench had been taken to a museum and was no longer in the park.
+Unfortunately, after circling the park more times than I can count, I learned the bench had been taken to a museum and was no longer in the park.
 Tricked!
-We snapped a picture with a street sign that marked the spot which was still satisfying, but word to the wise for all of you Forrest fans out there.
+I snapped a picture with a street sign that marked the spot which was still satisfying, but word to the wise for all of you Forrest fans out there.

 2. The Bohemian Hotel